Doguhan Yeke*

 title={The Yes-Man Syndrome: Benchmarking Abstention in Embodied Robotic Agents},

-author={Doguhan Yeke and Elif Su Temirel and Ananth Shreekumar and Brandon Lee and Dongyan Xu and Z Berkay Celik},
+author={Doguhan Yeke and Elif Su Temirel and Ananth Shreekumar and Brandon Lee and Dongyan Xu and Z. Berkay Celik},

 journal={arXiv preprint arXiv:2605.20544},